pure-css/pure-site/README.md

 Since this website dogfoods [`pure`][pure] it's a great testbed to try out local changes you're making to Pure.
-The following steps explain how to run the website which Pure being served locally, this assumes you have [Bower][] installed.
+The following steps explain how to run the website with Pure being served locally, and the instruction assume you have [Bower][] installed (if not do so now: `sudo npm -g i bower`).

 Move into where you have the `pure` project checked out locally, build it via `grunt`, then create a global link using Bower: